Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Phase Structure in the Thermodynamic Limit

 Begin with a $q=2$--color system of $r$-body interacting Ising spins.
-From \eq{eq:Flim} the effective potential reads:
+From \cref{eq:F-infty} the effective potential reads:

-First, note that \eq{eq:Flimq2} is symmetric under permutation $c \leftrightarrow 1-c$ meaning that $c=1/2$ is a critical point of the potential.
-For two-- and three--body interactions the phase curve can be obtained by analyzing the sign of the second derivative $F_{\infty}''(c)\mid_{c=1/2}$ --- see \fig{fig:figure1}a where $J_3 = 4T - 2J_2$.
+First, note that \cref{eq:f-infty-q2} is symmetric under permutation $c \leftrightarrow 1-c$, meaning that $c=1/2$ is a critical point of the potential (see \cref{fig:q2-phase-and-potential}(a)).
+For two- and three-body interactions, the phase boundary $J_3 = 4T - 2J_2$ is determined by analyzing the second derivative $f_{\infty, q=2}''(c)\big|_{c=1/2}$, which changes sign at the boundary.

-Second, coupling $J_k$ of an odd order $k$ does not contribute to $c^k$ in \eq{eq:Flimq2}.
-Thus, for odd $r=2m+1$ the energy polynomial turns out to be a polynomial of order $r-1$:
+Second, coupling $J_k$ of an odd order $k$ does not contribute to $c^k$ in \cref{eq:f-infty-q2}.
+Thus, for odd $r=2m+1$, the energy polynomial is a polynomial of order $r-1$:

-The polynomial \eq{eq:Flimq2energy} has $r-2$ relevant coefficients (a constant term in energy does not affect statistical properties of \eq{eq:BoltzmanndistrZNdef}).
-Thus one can find a $(\geq 1)$-dimensional subspace in the $r-1$-dimensional phase space of couplings $J_2,...,J_r$ which makes $U_{\infty}\big|_{q=2}$ independent of $c$.
-For example, in case of only two-- and three--body interactions ($r=3$) one has (\fig{fig:figure1})
+The polynomial has $r-2$ relevant coefficients (a constant term in energy does not affect statistical properties of \cref{eq:boltzmann-and-Zn}).
+Thus one can find a $(\geq 1)$-dimensional subspace in the $r-1$-dimensional phase space of couplings $J_2,...,J_r$ which makes $U_{\infty}(c, 1-c)$ independent of $c$.
+For example, in case of only two- and three-body interactions ($r=3$) one has (see \cref{fig:q2-phase-and-potential}(b))

 Proceeding recursively such coupling subspace can be built for any odd $r$.
-In other words, there is a class of interaction constants which makes Ising spins with the interactions \eq{eq:hamdef} indistinguishable in the thermodynamic limit from a purely entropic system (when $H[\{s\}]\equiv\const$).
+In other words, there is a class of interaction constants which makes Ising spins with the many-body interactions \cref{eq:hamiltonian-r-body} indistinguishable in the thermodynamic limit from a purely entropic system (when $H[\{s\}]\equiv\const$).